neenus/shoppies/README.md

 # Shoppies

-The shoppies is a movie search and nomination single page application built with Vue CLI, Vuex and Vueitfy using the OMDb API (The Open Movie Database)
+The shoppies is a movie search and nomination single page application built with Vue CLI, Vuex and Vueitfy using the OMDb API (The Open Movie Database).

 Live version of the app is available at [shoppies.neenus.com](https://shoppies.neenus.com/)

 ## Prerequisites